JennyZhang-pku/Jin-website-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+J﻿in Zhang is a second-year Ph.D. in economics at the Emory University.
+Her research interests includes macroeconomics, macro-finance and international economics.
 {style="text-align: justify;"}